Qatar Energy Information

 The country strives to meet 20% of its energy demand from renewable sources by 2030.
-It aims to reach a solar capacity of 1 800 MW by 2020, for a cost estimated between US$10bn and US$20bn.
-However, this target will not be reached, as the commissioning of the first large-scale solar power plant (350 MW) is only expected for the end of 2020.
+It initially aimed to reach a solar capacity of 1 800 MW by 2020, for an estimated cost between US$10bn and US$20bn.
+However, this target will not be reached, as the commissioning of the first large-scale solar power plant (350 MW) is only expected for 2021.

 Interactive Chart Qatar Share of Renewables in Electricity Production (incl hydro)